kisp-nus/cluemark/README.md

 Unless configured otherwise, images are output to the `images/` folder while all other output data is written to `results/`.
 In both cases, output is grouped into subfolders by dataset, solver, and experiment.
 For example, the watermark detection data for CLUE-Mark on Stable Diffusion Prompts using the enhanced inverse DPM solver will be output to `results/sdp/enh_inv_dpm/cluemark.txt`, while output for Gaussian Shading using DDIM on the coco dataset is written to `results/coco/ddim/gaussian_shading.txt`.

-****All results data is append-only in CSV format.**** If you restart the pipeline or run it twice, you will end up with a text file with two sets of data.
+****All results data is append-only in CSV format.**** If you restart the pipeline or run it twice, you will end up with a text file with two sets of data, including a double-header.
 After which, if you try to run the AUC script you will get an error similar to `Input contains NaN`.
 This is intentional: it forces you to check that the file is consistent before running the AUC script, while avoiding any possible data loss.
+To fix this, remove the extra header and make sure the data is correct before running the AUC script.

 A quick description of the output files: